Stuart H. Radin - Mathematics Tutor

 Here are a few of the problems and pitfalls of using the national companies;

-Recently (the fall of 2019), a teacher with whom I am very friendly, investigated going to work, part-time, for one of the national math tutoring companies.
+A teacher with whom I am very friendly recently investigated going to work, part-time, for one of the national math tutoring companies.
 This teacher has over 25 years' experience as a classroom teacher.
 The company offered her ten dollars and change per hour to provide mathematic tutoring; basically, minimum wage!
 This raises two questions:

 3. These companies will require a substantial payment up-front.
 When my daughter was a high school junior, in the fall of 2012, she took a practice test sponsored by one of these national test prep companies at our town's library.
 The follow-up course they tried to sell us required an up-front fee of $1,200.
 (I am sure that the cost has increased since 2012).